nvsmith/webdev-resources/think-like-a-programmer.md

 #### 4. Start With What You Know

 -   Start with what you can do and work outward from there.
-    -   Partial solutions often inspire solutions for other aspects of the problem.
+    -   Partial solutions often inspire solutions elsewhere.
--   Try to make repairs with your tools before going to the hardware store for new ones.
+-   Try to make repairs with the tools you have before purchasing new ones.

 ##### Sudoku

--   Constraints are your friend; look for the **most constrained variable**.
+-   Constraints are your friend; look for the most constrained variable first.
-    -   They eliminate choices and simplify the possible solution.
+    -   They eliminate choices and simplify possible solutions.
--   **most constrained variable**: the variable that has the lowest number of possible values (the most restrictive consideration).
+-   **most constrained variable**: the variable that has the lowest number of possible values (i.e., the most restrictive consideration).
 -   Start with what's obvious.
     -   If you can solve part of a problem, do it!